 Further, since the services of a portfolio manager are not availed, such exposure will be cheaper than that offered by a mutual fund.

 Though Exchange Traded Funds come with several advantages, they are not free of faults.

-Tracking error can be a prominent disadvantage.
-Though no ETF can completely replicate its underlying index, a noticeable tracking error can be witnessed in strategies which may not allow complete replication of the index due to liquidity issues, like leverage strategies or ETFs investing in commodities.
+Tracking errors can be a prominent disadvantage.
+Though no ETF can completely replicate its underlying index, a noticeable tracking error can be witnessed in strategies that may not allow complete replication of the index due to liquidity issues, like leverage strategies or ETFs investing in commodities.